Biking in Jackson Hole

 Road Bike in the shadows of the Tetons

 The Jackson Hole Community Pathway system allows visitors and locals alike to travel around the valley car free linking the town of Jackson, town of Wilson, Teton Village and Grand Teton National Park.
-GTNP has the more miles of separated pathways for cycling and walking than any other national park in the United States.
+GTNP has more miles of separated pathways for cycling and walking than any other national park in the United States.

 Cross Country Mountain Biking